aidanmontare-edu/psws-zenodo/README.md

 *This is only a proof of concept.
 It is still in a very rough phase, and has very little error checking.*

+To install:

+This project is currently
+(hosted on the Test PyPI server)[https://test.pypi.org/project/psws-zendo/].
+You can download it from there by running (assuming your system has pip for Python 3 as `pip3`):

+`pip3 install --upgrade -i https://test.pypi.org/simple/ --no-deps psws-zendo`

+In the future, this project will be hosted on the main Python Package Index.

 To use:

 1. Edit the script place your default path in for `--path`, or get used to